SworajKhadka/Supervised_ML/README.md

 Supervised_ML comprises of the ML models simplified along with the labelled data to make the model prediction efficient and accurate.
 Furthermore, it'll contain the breakdown of mathematics behind the gradient descent.
+Likewise, we will move to the Decision Tree and Random Forest in depth in coming time periods shortly